Voxoff/hotloader/README.md

 # Hotloader by Voxoff
 Hate refreshing your browser every time you edit your views?
 Start Hotloading.

 Hate faffing with Guard, Guardfiles, GuardLiveReload, bundle exec guard blah blah blah.
 Something simpler?
-Welcome Hotloader.
+Start Hotloading.

 Everytime you save a file in your rails app folder, your browser will automatically refresh.
 Save a view, a controller, a css component, your browser will auto refresh.